 But if there’s something special about the Dunlop Signature HP, it has to be winter performance.
 It performs quite well over the lightly snowy pavement.
 The rubber remains pliable to find grip on the most demanding roads or weather conditions.
 It even comes with built-in rim guards to protect your Mustang’s precious wheels from accidental curb damage.

-However, there’s a bit of concern: the price.
+However, there’s a bit of concern when choosing the best tires for Mustang are: the price.
 The Dunlop Signature HP is almost as expensive as the Continental and Michelin tires above.
 If only it were in the same price bracket as the Bridgestone, things could be different.
 But for what it’s worth, Dunlop’s Signature HP is still a compelling choice for your Ford Mustang.

 According to some die-hard Mustang fanatics, an American muscle car needs an American set of tires.
 The BFGoodrich G-Force Comp-2 A/S is one of the best Mustang tires at a friendlier price.
 It starts at a lower base price than all the tires above this list, but it still manages to look good while having forceful traction in all-weather driving.